xandradx/demo-gce-ansible/README.md

-# Here are the playbooks demos during the first meetup Ansible - Guatemala
+# GCE Demo and First Playbook - Guatemala Ansible Meetup #1

 Feel free to test them and ask for help or improve them.